-Wish Wants $1 Billion IPO At Stellar Valuation (Pending:WISH)
+Summary

-Wish (ContextLogic) (WISH) has filed to raise approximately $1 billion in an IPO of its Class A common stock, according to an S-1 registration statement.
+Wish (ContextLogic) (NASDAQ:WISH) has filed to raise approximately $1 billion in an IPO of its Class A common stock, according to an S-1 registration statement.

 The firm has developed a mobile-first ecommerce platform for consumers and merchants in China, North America and in other regions.